 I started composing in my early teens and created many compositions on an electronic keyboard.
 Around that time, I also composed many piano compositions and have released two piano albums to date.
 I am a multi-instrumentalist and I can play the violin, piano, clarinet, guitar, and I can also sing.
 Upon completing GCSE and A-Level music, I have achieved a BMus (Ord) degree in Electronic Music at the Guildhall School of Music and Drama.
-I am now looking to achieve my life-long dream and become a music composer.
+I am now looking to achieve my life-long dream and become an ambient music composer.

 Let your inner light shine

 I started out very young being fascinated by sound.
 From an early age I would sit at the piano and listen to the sounds on the tv and try to copy them.
 In my early teens I was introduced to a Yamaha electronic keyboard and was fascinated by the ability to record different parts with different voices and then play them all at once.
 This was the beginnings of my experience with sequencing and composition.

 I made numerous compositions this way and it gave me great enjoyment to create my own composition and hear my efforts in its entirety.
 Alongside this experience, my fascination with sound and the piano continued.
 I found the sound of the piano to be very expressive and sincere, and I developed many compositions on the piano through my own playfulness and experimentation.
 “Piano Album Volume 1” is a culmination of these compositions, but there are numerous others that I also made at this time.